-An EIK is a person (or entity) that satisfies the following requirements: (i) it is, or is related to, a person who is engaged in the active trade or business of operating and managing qualified lodging facilities for any person who is not a related person with respect to the real estate investment trust or the TRS at the time of entering into a management agreement or other similar service contract with the TRS to operate its qualified lodging facility; (ii) it does not own, directly or indirectly, more than 35 percent of the REIT's stock; and (iii) not more than 35 percent of such person is owned, directly or indirectly, by one or more persons owning 35 percent or more of the real estate investment trust's stock.
+An EIK is a person (or entity) that satisfies the following requirements: (i) it is, or is related to, a person who is engaged in the active trade or business of operating and managing qualified lodging facilities for any person who is not a related person with respect to the real estate investment trust or the TRS at the time of entering into a management agreement or other similar service contract with the TRS to operate its qualified lodging facility, (ii) it does not own, directly or indirectly, more than 35 percent of the REIT's stock, and (iii) not more than 35 percent of such person is owned, directly or indirectly, by one or more persons owning 35 percent or more of the real estate investment trust's stock.
 For purposes of determining whether those ownership limits are satisfied, actual ownership as well as constructive ownership under the rules of Section 318 of the Code (with certain modifications) are taken into account.
-The U.S. REIT and Lodging Enterprises have timely filed, and the U.S. REIT and AHIP Enterprises have timely filed, a joint election for Lodging Enterprises and AHIP Enterprises (together the Hotel TRSs) each to be treated as a TRS of the U.S. REIT.
-The lodging and hotel properties, which the U.S. REIT believes constitute qualified lodging facilities, are leased by the U.S. REIT to Lodging Enterprises and AHIP Enterprises.
+The U.S. REIT and Lodging Enterprises have timely filed, a joint election for Lodging Enterprises, AHIP Enterprises, and IML Enterprises (together the "Hotel TRSs") each to be treated as a TRS of the U.S. REIT.
+The lodging and hotel properties, which the U.S. REIT believes constitute qualified lodging facilities, are leased by the U.S. REIT to the Hotel TRSs.
 The U.S. REIT intends for each lease to be treated as a true lease for U.S. federal income tax purposes.
-As such, the respective lease payments made by the Hotel TRSs to the U.S. REIT are intended to qualify as rents from real property discussed below under the heading "Annual Income Requirements".
+As such, the respective lease payments made by the Hotel TRSs to the U.S. REIT are intended to qualify as rents from real property discussed below under the heading Annual Income Requirements.

-Lodging Enterprises has contracted IPO Hotel Manager to manage and operate the Railway Portfolio.
-AHIP Enterprises contracted Master Hotel Manager to manage and operate the Branded Hotels Portfolio.
-The U.S. REIT, Lodging Enterprises, and AHIP Enterprises believe that, and have taken, and intend to continue to take, all steps reasonably practicable to ensure that, Lodging Enterprises and AHIP Enterprises have not engaged in, and will not engage in, directly or indirectly, the operation or management of the respective lodging and/or hotel properties, and that IPO Hotel Manager (and any subcontractor thereof) has qualified and will continue to qualify as an EIK with respect to Lodging Enterprises, AHIP Enterprises, and the U.S. REIT.
+Lodging Enterprises has contracted IPO Hotel Manager to manage and operate the Oak Tree Inn Hotels.
+AHIP Enterprises and IML Enterprises contracted Master Hotel Manager to manage and operate the Branded Hotels and the Railway Portfolio, respectively.
+The U.S. REIT and the Hotel TRSs believe that they have taken, and intend to continue to take, all steps reasonably practicable to ensure that the Hotel TRSs have not engaged in, and will not engage in, directly or indirectly, the operation or management of the respective lodging and/or hotel properties, and that IPO Hotel Manager and Master Hotel Manager (and any subcontractors thereof) have qualified and will continue to qualify as EIKs with respect to the Hotel TRSs and the U.S. REIT.

-In order for the base rent, percentage rent and additional charges paid by the Hotel TRSs to constitute "rents from real property" for the purposes of the 75 percent and the 95 percent gross income tests (see discussion under "Annual Income Requirements" below), the leases between the Hotel TRSs and the U.S. REIT must be respected as true leases for U.S. federal income tax purposes and not be treated as service contracts, joint ventures or some other type of arrangement.
+In order for the base rent, percentage rent and additional charges paid by the Hotel TRSs to the U.S. REIT to constitute "rents from real property" for the purposes of the 75 percent and the 95 percent gross income tests (see discussion under Annual Income Requirements below), the leases between the Hotel TRSs and the U.S. REIT must be respected as true leases for U.S. federal income tax purposes and not be treated as service contracts, joint ventures or some other type of arrangement.
 In making such a determination, courts have considered a variety of factors, including the following: